Heydon/cel-animation/README.md

 }
 ```

-In this example, there are four cells representing four child elements in the `animation-name-2` container.
-The first cell is visible for three frames at the beginning of the animation, the second for two frames after that and so on.
+In this example, there are four cels representing four child elements in the `animation-name-2` container.
+The first cel is visible for three frames at the beginning of the animation, the second for two frames after that and so on.
 The frame rate is 0.1 seconds and the animation alternates (reverses back on itself) twice before stopping.

 ## Demo